 Different haircuts for volume play off of a few key cuts.
 If you keep the following four in mind, you can make whatever tweaks you need to get your perfect look.
-Read on to see our top four haircuts for volume and why they work:
+Read on to see our top haircuts for volume and learn why they work:

 Top Haircuts to Make Hair Appear Voluminous

 We like blunt cuts for faking more volume, but only if you already have some texture to your hair.
 Getting a blunt cut on curly or wavy hair textures allows the ends of your hair to sit on top of each other.
 This gives you instant volume at the ends of your hair!
 This effect can still work on straight textures, but it may take more styling to get the same amount of volume.

 Messy styles will always look much more voluminous than their sleek counterparts.
 Having texture run through your hair keeps things visually looking much wider and fuller.
 We love shag haircuts for volume because of the seamless transition from bangs to the ends, and refined layers give an overall halo effect to this look.
 Without the presence of sharp angles or clear-cut lines, the shag haircut gives even fine hair the appearance of being much thicker.

 3. Long Layered Haircuts for Volume

 If you have long hair, long layers and face-framing layers may seem counter-intuitive for making your haircut look more voluminous, as some may think that incorporating layers removes more hair.
 In this case, it works: Having very long hair without any layers takes the movement out of thin hair, meaning any bit of bend or body that your hair may have isn’t fully taken advantage of.
 Layers help create more shape, movement, and dimension, giving the illusion of fuller locks.